nikuehn/MixedModels_Biases/docs/index.md

 ```

-Now, we sample the event terms, ste terms, spatially corrlated site terms, and within-event/within-site residuals, and combine them with the median predictions from ITA18.
+Now, we sample the event terms, site terms, spatially correlated site terms, and within-event/within-site residuals, and combine them with the median predictions from ITA18.
 We then fit a `lmer` model to the data.